-INFORMATION STORED ON COMPUTERS AND DATA STORAGE SERVICES
+INFORMATION STORED ON COMPUTERS

 - Computer records containing personal, sensitive and/or health information, or photographs of children must be stored securely so that privacy and confidentiality is maintained.
-This information must not be removed from the service or accessed from a non-service device using a data storage service without authorisation, as security of the information could be at risk (refer to Privacy and Confidentiality Policy). - Computer records containing personal, sensitive and/or health information, or photographs of children may need to be removed from the service from time-to-time for various reasons, including for: - excursions and service events (refer to Excursions and Service Events Policy) - offsite storage, where there is not enough space at the service premises to store the records. - In such circumstances, services must ensure that the information is transported, handled and stored securely so that privacy and confidentiality is maintained at all times. - Computer users are not to view or interfere with other users' files or directories, knowingly obtain unauthorised access to information or damage, delete, insert or otherwise alter data without permission. - Ensure all material stored on an endpoint data storage device is also stored on a backup drive or data storage service, and that both device and drive are kept in a secure location.
+This information must not be removed from the service without authorisation, as security of the information could be at risk (refer to Privacy and Confidentiality Policy). - Computer records containing personal, sensitive and/or health information, or photographs of children may need to be removed from the service from time-to-time for various reasons, including for: - excursions and service events (refer to Excursions and Service Events Policy) - offsite storage, where there is not enough space at the service premises to store the records. - In such circumstances, services must ensure that the information is transported, handled and stored securely so that privacy and confidentiality is maintained at all times. - Computer users are not to view or interfere with other users' files or directories, knowingly obtain unauthorised access to information or damage, delete, insert or otherwise alter data without permission. - Ensure all material stored on an endpoint data storage device is also stored on a backup drive, and that both device and drive are kept in a secure location.